tytso/xfstests-bld/README.md

 ###### _Build server_
 This stage will be completed first and consists of three parts:

-+ We will use the existing web services framework to launch the build VM and communicate between it and the LTM.
++ We will use the existing web services framework (Flask) to launch the build VM and communicate between it and the LTM.
 This will allow us to reuse a lot of the existing code to complete this part quickly and cleanly.
-So instead of running `gce-xfstests launch-ltm` we can instead run `gce-xfstests launch-bld`.
+So instead of running `gce-xfstests launch-ltm` we can instead run `gce-xfstests launch-bldsrv` to launch the build server.
+Although Flask is often used for synchronous communication, we will implement asynchronous communication between the build server and the LTM by using two synchronous endpoints.

 + The build server will need a larger VM than the micro VM used for the LTM server.
 The exact size and details will be worked out based on cost trade-offs.